openMetadataInitiative/openMINDS_documentation/docs/instance_libraries/terminologies/UBERONParcellation.rst

    :@id: https://openminds.om-i.org/instances/UBERONParcellation/precommissuralFornixOfForebrain
    :@type: https://openminds.om-i.org/types/UBERONParcellation
-   :definition: 'Precommissural fornix of forebrain' is a tract of brain.
-It is part of the fornix of brain.
+   :definition: Is a tract of brain.
+Is part of the fornix of brain. [auto-generated from properties of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014539) ('is_a' and 'relationship')]
-   :description: Part of fornix extending from the body that curves ventrally rostral to the crossing of the anterior commissure ending in the septal nuclei
+   :description: Part of fornix extending from the body that curves ventrally rostral to the crossing of the anterior commissure ending in the septal nuclei. [definition of the [UBERON ontology term](http://purl.obolibrary.org/obo/UBERON_0014539)]
    :interlexIdentifier: http://uri.interlex.org/base/ilx_0109197
    :knowledgeSpaceLink: https://knowledge-space.org/wiki/UBERON:0014539#precommissural-fornix
    :name: precommissural fornix of forebrain